jasonbayton/11ty/_src/support.md

 [Email](mailto:jason@bayton.org) me your request.

 **SLA:** _Best effort._ I'm often able to respond same-day for emails, but it can take a few days if I'm tied up.
 I may request more details, reproduction steps, more context, or respond with more questions to be answered depending on the amount of information provided in the original email.
 I may request a call to aid in debugging.

+**Scope:**

+* Replies to emails
+* Review of attachments or similar uploaded debugging information
+* 1-to-1 remote call where initiated by me

 **Cost:** £0.